erkkah/letarette.js/example/README.md

 # letarette.js example project

-An example project using the search client and document manager components.
+An example project using the Search Agent and Document Manager components.

-## Search client
+## Search Agent
-The search client connects to a Letarette cluster, reads queries from stdin and searches the default "docs" space.
+The search client example uses the Search Agent to connect to a Letarette cluster, then reads queries from stdin and searches the default "docs" space.

-## Document manager
+## Document Manager
-The document manager implementation presents 365 recipies from the great book "365 Luncheon Dishes - A Luncheon Dish for Every Day in the Year" to the cluster, where each recipe becomes a document in the "docs" space.
+The Document Manager example presents 365 recipies from the great book "365 Luncheon Dishes - A Luncheon Dish for Every Day in the Year" to the cluster, where each recipe becomes a document in the "docs" space.